 Take a Nap

 Yup, that’s right.
 That’s all we have to say.
 Nap.
 As an adult, you will realize how much you love naps, but how infrequently you get a chance to sleep it out.
-If you are bored and don’t know what to do, sleep over it.
+If you are bored and don’t know what to do, sleep over it (or just listen to soothing music using the best headphones for sleeping).

 One of the best ways to take care of your mental health in the current scenario is taking frequent naps.
 It’s the best time to give your body and mind the rest they deserve.
 Napping once or twice for a few days can help a great deal in fighting stress and relax your whole body.